determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/api-core-ug.rst

    torch.distributed, and DeepSpeed.
 For more information about launcher options, visit :ref:`experiments`.

-In this example, we’ll be using PyTorch’s DistributedDataParallel.
-We’ll also need to make specific changes to our configuration experiment file.
+In this example, we'll be using PyTorch's DistributedDataParallel.
+We'll also need to make specific changes to our configuration experiment file.

-In this step, we’ll run our experiment using the ``model_def_distributed.py`` script and its accompanying ``distributed.yaml`` experiment configuration file.
+In this step, we'll run our experiment using the ``model_def_distributed.py`` script and its accompanying ``distributed.yaml`` experiment configuration file.

 .. include:: ../../../_shared/note-premade-tutorial-script.txt